 GeneCards Summary for CHEK2 Gene

 CHEK2 (Checkpoint Kinase 2) is a Protein Coding gene.
-Diseases associated with CHEK2 include chek2-related susceptibility to breast cancer and chek2-related susceptibility to breast and colorectal cancer.
+Diseases associated with CHEK2 include chek2-related susceptibility to breast cancer and li-fraumeni syndrome, chek2-related.
 Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include protein homodimerization activity and protein serine/threonine kinase activity.

 UniProtKB/Swiss-Prot for CHEK2 Gene